sara-nl/spiderdocs/source/Pages/about.rst

 ================

-Once your project ends, all the relevant data and accounts will be removed according to the service terms and conditions.
+Once your project ends, all the relevant data and accounts will be removed according to the our terms and conditions rules.